-The Ohio Counselor, Social Worker and Marriage & Family Therapy Board (OCSWMFT) use the National Counselor Exam (NCE) administered by the National Board of Certified Counselors.
-Candidates who wish to graduate from the MAC with license in hand are eligible to apply for licensure and sit for the NCE during their last semester of coursework (60 semester hours).
-Candidates apply for licensure on-line through the OCSWMFT website.
-Then, they request a letter from the MAC internship instructor to the OCSWMFT certifying their expected graduation date and confirming that they are in their last term of their degree program.
+The Ohio Counselor, Social Worker and Marriage & Family Therapy Board (CSWMFT) use the National Counselor Exam (NCE) administered by the National Board of Certified Counselors.
+Candidates who wish to graduate from MAC with license in hand are eligible to apply for licensure and sit for the NCE during their last semester of coursework (60 semester hours).
+Candidates apply for licensure on-line through the CSWMFT website.
+Then, they request a letter from the MAC Program Director to the CSWMFT certifying their expected graduation date and confirming that they are in their last term of their degree program.

-Candidates must provide verification of current BCI and FBI background checks to the OCSWMFT in order to be eligible for licensure.
-In order to become licensed as a Licensed Professional Counselor, candidates must have completed all the necessary coursework and provided all the necessary documentation to the OCSWMFT.
+Candidates must provide verification of current BCI and FBI background checks to the CSWMFT in order to be eligible for licensure.
+In order to become licensed as a Licensed Professional Counselor, candidates must have completed all the necessary coursework and provided all the necessary documentation to the CSWMFT.
 This includes all of the following:

-- a 100 hour practicum - 600 hours of internship in no less than two terms - a total of no less than 60 semester hours of courses - At least 20 semester hours of Clinical Content Coursework (COU 600 level courses) with at least one course in each of the five Clinical Content Areas. - Successful completion of the NCE - Official final transcripts with degree conferred. - Upon completion of the candidate's file with the OCSWMFT, a provisional license will be issued (typically within 10 business days).
+- · a 100 hour practicum - 600 hours of internship in no less than two terms - a total of no less than 60 semester hours of courses - Successful completion of the NCE - Official final transcripts with degree conferred. - Upon completion of the candidate's file with the CSWMFT, a provisional license will be issued (typically within 10 business days).